 “Double Z Syndrome” sounds like the title of a thriller.
 But it’s not.
 It’s what happened to my eyes after what was supposed to be routine cataract surgery.

-My doctor in La Jolla, California, recommended Crystalens by Bausch & Lomb, as being the latest lens for replacing cataracts with an added bonus.
+My eye doctor at a prominent clinic in La Jolla, California, recommended Crystalens by Bausch & Lomb, as being the latest lens for replacing cataracts with an added bonus.
 I probably wouldn’t have to wear glasses.
 Vanity won out.
 I’d been wearing glasses for over thirty years and the thought of getting rid of them was worth the additional price of $3600.

 Prior to surgery I did some research.
 Crystalens were designed by Bausch & Lomb in 2004.
 They are designed to move with your eye.
 In order to do so, they are shaped like a pair of glasses with only one lens.
 That single lens has two arms attached with small hinges, just like regular glasses.
 It looks like a “U”.
 This tiny Crystalens is inserted into your eye and only takes around twenty-five minutes.
 Local anesthesia is used.
 The surgery was fast and painless.
 A piece of cake as we say.

 However, I made a mistake.
 I only read Bausch & Lomb’s information which my doctor gave me.
 I should have researched the internet for “Crystalens problems or complaints.”
 Dozens of negative reviews filled the page.
 If I had done this prior to my surgery, I would never have agreed to use Crystalens.

 The first surgery was on March 19, 2013.
 The second was on April 2, 2013.
 Even after the first procedure, my improved eyesight was miraculous.
 I was thrilled.
 With my doctor’s permission, I flew to Paris on April 16 to continue research on a new book.